Prepare for holiday spending

 Pay off your credit cards in full

 If you have to use a credit card – as many of us do for online purchases – make it mandatory for yourself to pay off your balance by the end of the month.
 Any balances you carry over to the next billing period could mean you ultimately pay extra, offsetting any bargains you may have found.
 If possible, use credit cards with the lowest interest rate.
+Remember, paying on time is also good for building credit!

 Read more about credit cards.